kiiskila-bcgov/fc-madr/docs/adr/20250212-architecture-for-the-icm-error-lookup-tool.md

 - Good, because it provides system independence
 - Good, because it uses familiar tools
+- Bad, because Klamm has been directed to not be split but exist as one tool for multiple teams
 - Bad, because it requires maintaining a separate Klamm instance
 - Bad, because it duplicates infrastructure unnecessarily